Schelli's Rockstar Camp Story

 Beautiful.
 Real.
 Emotional.

-What has been the lasting impact from your experience in Rockstar Camp?
+What WAS THE MOST IMPACTFUL SHIFT from your experience in Rockstar Camp?

 Rockstar camp connected me to the courage and voice to express myself.
 The experience proved to me that if I’m not perfect, I’m not going to die.
 I don’t need everyone to like me or agree with me.
 I now have the courage to just be real and honest with my passion.
 I am more attuned to my own personal integrity.